 Symptoms of Depression

 Do you have symptoms of clinical depression?
 Sure, most of us feel sad, lonely, or depressed at times.
 And feeling depressed is a normal reaction to loss, life's struggles, or an injured self-esteem.
-But when these feelings become overwhelming and last for long periods of time, they can keep you from leading a normal, active life.
+But when these feelings become overwhelming, involve physical symptoms, and last for long periods of time, they can keep you from leading a normal, active life.
 That's when it's time to seek medical help.

-If left untreated, symptoms of clinical or major depression may worsen and last for years.
+If left untreated, symptoms of clinical or major depression may worsen and last for months or sometimes even years.
 They can cause untold suffering and possibly lead to suicide.
 Recognizing the symptoms of depression is often the biggest hurdle to the diagnosis and treatment of clinical or major depression.
 Unfortunately, approximately half the people who experience symptoms never do get diagnosed or treated for their illness.

 Not getting treatment can be life threatening.
 More than one out of every 10 people battling depression commits suicide.